quedexnet/java-api/README.md

 In case you need to add a feature to the API, please [submit an issue][new-issue] containing change proposal before submitting a PR.

-Pull requests containing bugfixes are wery welcome!
+Pull requests containing bugfixes are very welcome!

 ## License